 Dear:

-I am happy to inform you that the Clawson Board of Education at its meeting on leave.
-The leave will
+I am happy to inform you that the Clavonapproved your requ vson Board of Education at its meeting est for leave.
+The

-commence onand will terminate on
+leave will commence on and will terminate on

-If you wish to return to teaching in Clawson at the end of your leave you must notify the Board in writing by
+If you wish to return to teaching in Cla must notify the Board in writing by

-Enclosed you will find a copy of the Tenure Act and leave provisions of the Master Agreement which includes your rights and responsibilities concerning leaves.
+Enclosed you will find a copy of the Te Master Agreement which includes you leaves. enure Act and leave provisions of the ir rights and responsibilities concerning

 Very truly yours, Clawson Public Schools

-By:
+Ву:

 cc: C.E.A.
 President